Are you recovering the VAT?

 The rates includes an element of reimbursement for the vehicle's other running costs.
 To calculate the fuel element only you should refer to the HMRC Fuel Advisory rates.
 Since March 2011 the rates are reviewed four times a year.
 Any changes take effect at the beginning of each calendar quarter - on 1st March, 1st June, 1st September and 1st December and are published on the HMRC website shortly before the date of change.

-So if you have an employee who has a car with a 1400cc petrol engine, the fuel portion of the 45/25 mileage rate is 14 pence per mile (September 2014):
+So if you have an employee who has a car with a 1400cc petrol engine, and the fuel portion of the 45/25 mileage rate was 14 pence per mile:

 14 pence per mile represents 120% (100% plus 20% VAT)

 Therefore 20/120 multiplied by the 14p is 2.3 pence per mile.
 So for each mile that you pay that employee, you can claim back 2.3p in VAT